gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Whatever Erileine would have said next was cut off by a low moan from the stern.
 "No.  No no no no…" Thomas stared down in horror at his jacket.
-"No, please, give her back---please, I didn't mean it, I didn't mean it, I just didn't have time to make a better bargain.
+"No, please, give her back---please, I didn't mean it, I didn't mean it.
 Please, please, give her back…"  The vibrant ever-changing patterns on Thomas's coat had stilled.

 Razi sat up unsteadily and clasped his hands in front of his chest.
 "*La*, I am sorry for your loss, and grateful for your sacrifice."